 Code Snippets ↑ Back to top

-Customizations are not covered under our support policy, so this isn’t something we can help implement on your site.
+Customizations are not covered under our support policy, so this isn’t something we can help implement or troubleshoot on your site.

 What happens to the invoice when the associated order is refunded? ↑ Back to top

 By default, the Xero integration will attempt to void the invoice once the order is totally refunded(when the order status changes to Refunded).
 Invoices which are marked PAID cannot be modified via the API and thus would have to be voided/modified manually at Xero.com.

 If you wish to disable the automatic voiding of invoices when the associated WooCommerce order is refunded, add the following one-line code snippet to your child theme’s functions.php file or using a code snippets plugin:

 add_filter( 'woocommerce_xero_disable_auto_void_invoices', '__return_true' );

 How do I match the tax rate label to what is on Xero? ↑ Back to top

 By default, a new tax rate label will be created on Xero during invoice creation.
 However, in some countries, this may or may not be the desired outcome.
 If you need to match the tax rate label from what you have entered in WooCommerce to what Xero already has in the system, you can use the following filter.
 Add the filter to your child theme’s functions.php file or using a code snippets plugin: